M66B/FineGeotag/README.md

 # Fine Geotag
 Automatically geotag photos with a real-time fine location right after they were taken.

+The camera application mostly uses the last known location, which could be old and miles away from your current position.

 Don't forget to disable getagging of your camera application to prevent interference.

 Works only for JPEG pictures.